 The road seems to go on for ever, but eventually I reach the welcome sign to Overton.
 Unfortunately they placed it quite a way outside the village so it raised some false hopes in me!

-Eventually I reach the outskirts of the little village, and pass the naffest road name I’ve ever seen.
+I pass perhaps the naffest road name I’ve ever seen.
 I’d be embarrassed every time I had to write my address if I lived there!

 Just beyond Kevin Grove, a field is being landscaped presumably to build more housing.